Tips and tricks for natural body care

-Make 2010 your healthiest year yet.
+Make this your healthiest year yet.
 Follow these five green beauty resolutions for a naturally beautiful new year!

 The Environmental Working Group’s Skin Deep Database receives about 10 hits a day from me.
 It’s become my best friend this year, as I’ve weaved through numerous skin care labels.
 I admit, though, I can be lax when it comes scrutinizing makeup.
 It doesn’t make sense to take care of my skin with organic products, but then paint my face with petroleum.